Top Ten Things to do in Yellowstone

 Yellowstone is smack in the middle of cowboy country so don your boots and hat and go with it.
 Watch a rodeo, attend an old west gun fight, or stay at a guest ranch.
 Explore Yellowstone on horseback and ride past wildlife, valleys, and rivers.
 Or learn about a famous, real-life cowboy at the Buffalo Bill Center of the West in Cody, Wyoming.

 Fishing in Yellowstone Country is an experience that compares with few other places on earth.
-Fling a cast into Yellowstone Lake or Lewis Lake for fly or lure fishing.
+Fling a cast into Yellowstone Lake or the Madison River for fly or lure fishing.
 Try the trout waters north, south and west of Cody, filled with native Yellowstone cutthroat, brown trout, rainbow trout and brook trout larger than most anglers can imagine.
-Inside Yellowstone, fish the Madison River.
-Or go for the gold and fish Carbon County’s Miracle Mile.
+On your way to Yellowstone through Wyoming, go for the gold and fish Carbon County’s Miracle Mile, or try the waters of Casper, the #1 Big Fish Destination.

 The Yellowstone area has many paleontological sites – from dinosaur and fossil museums to petroglyphs and pictographs on rock walls.
-Inside Yellowstone you will find basalt columns formed by lava at Calcite Springs and a petrified forest in the Tower area.
+Inside Yellowstone you will find basalt columns formed by lava and a petrified forest.

 There are several Indian Reservations nearby Yellowstone.
 Attend a powwow and watch tribal members to participate in traditional rituals.
 On the Wind River Reservation, visit Sacajawea’s gravesite, explore the church and museum at St. Stephen’s Mission, or try your luck at gaming.
 A popular road trip to Yellowstone starts in the Black Hills of South Dakota.
 On your way, stop at the Crazy Horse Memorial.